 Between the fifth and eighth floors, the volume makes a recognizable curve to the northwest, creating space between its own volume and Barcode Architects’ CasaNova, which is currently being constructed.
 The towers are connected by a large, green roof garden on the fifth floor, offering extra outdoor space for the residents.
 By situating the roof garden on level five rather than the top of the tower, we create an interesting dialogue between this new green space and the urban environment on street level.
 On this same level, we added additional joint features located for the residents of both towers—such as hotel rooms that residents can reserve for their guests, a sports facility, a communal workspace and a comfortable kitchen adjacent to the roof terrace entrance.

-all apartments with spacious outdoor areas with panoramic views over the Maas river on the south and the city centre to the north.
+The terraces provide all apartments with spacious outdoor areas with panoramic views over the Maas river on the south and the city centre to the north.

 With the design of The Muse, Barcode Architects was ahead of the curve.
 The Muse served as an inspiration in the development of the Rotterdam high rise vision, which was presented in 2019.